HOMEOWNERS AND HOMES

 Sheila Strahan | Moab, Spring 2019

 Hi, I’m Sheila!
 I absolutely love Moab: the community, the desert, the wild!
 I am passionate about music, education, and this beautiful desert we live in.
-I grew up in AZ, then moved to CO, where I attended grad school and worked as a professional accompanist.
 I moved here in 2005 after working seasonally for the Moab Music Festival for 5 years and made ends meet by working for the festival and teaching piano lessons.
-Once here, I discovered two things: 1. that I LOVE working with little kids, so I changed careers to become a teacher full time, and 2. that I LOVE these canyons, this desert, and especially finding natural arches - I spend many of my weekends arch hunting, and recently started training in canyoneering because I can get to more arches that way.
+Once here, I discovered two things: 1. that I LOVE working with little kids, so I changed careers to become a teacher full time, and 2. that I LOVE these canyons, this desert, and especially finding natural arches.
 My time is pretty much taken up working with kids and trying my best to instill in them a love of learning through fun projects and the arts, and by spending my time exploring and recharging in the desert.
 I’m so grateful to get to build an energy efficient home that is part of this beautiful desert, and to know that I will have a secure place to live here for many years to come.

 Malyssa Egge | Bluff, Fall 2018